José Juan Macías: Guadalajara

+2017–18: Debut season and CONCACAF Champions League title

-In 2011, Macías joined C.D.
-Guadalajara's youth academy.
-Six years later, now aged 17, coach Matías Almeyda called up Macías to form part of the first team.
-On 16 July, he made his official debut in the 2017 Campeón de Campeones match against Tigres UANL.
-Six days later, he made his league debut against Toluca in a scoreless draw.
-On 8 August, Macías scored his first professional goal for Guadalajara in a Copa MX match against Juárez.
-On 28 October, he scored his first brace against Tijuana in a 3–1 home win.
+Macías began his career at the youth academy of his hometown club, Guadalajara.
+In June 2017, he was promoted to the senior squad by coach Matías Almeyda.
+On July 16, Macías made his professional debut in the Campeón de Campeones match against Tigres UANL.
+Six days later, he made his Liga MX debut in a match against Toluca.
+On August 8, Macías scored his first professional goal in a Copa MX match against Juárez.
+On October 28, he scored his first brace against Tijuana in a 3–1 home win.

-In December, it was confirmed that Macías would return to Guadalajara, with León stating that it was the player's decision.
-On 11 January 2020, he played his first match with Guadalajara since his loan stint against Juárez, and scored in the team's 2–0 win.

-Prior to the start of the 2020–21 season, Guadalajara participated in the friendly preseason tournament 2020 Copa por México.
-In the semi-final match against rivals Club América, Macías scored within 19 seconds of the start, marking it as the fastest goal in a Súper Clásico as Guadalajara won 4–3.
-He finished as the top scorer of the tournament with four goals but did not participate in the final against Cruz Azul due to injury, where the Guadalajara finished as runner-ups.

-León (loan)
+2018–20: Loan to León

-In December 2018, Macías joined Club León on a year-long loan deal with an option to buy.
-He scored his first brace against Querétaro in a 4–0 away victory.
-He scored eight goals during the regular phase of the 2019 Clausura, making him the top-scoring Mexican player in the tournament at only 19 years old.
-Macías scored another two goals in the championship stage to take his total goal tally to ten as León progressed to the finals.
-He missed the finals against Tigres UANL due to receiving a call-up to play with the Mexico national under-20 team at the World Cup in Poland.
-He was listed on the Best XI of the 2019 Clausura.
+On 9 December 2018, Macías joined León on a one-year loan with an option to buy.
+He scored eight goals during the regular phase of the 2019 Clausura, making him the top-scoring Mexican player in the tournament.
+Macías scored another two goals in the championship stage to take his total goal tally to ten as León progressed to the final.
+However, due to his commitment to represent Mexico at the U-20 World Cup, he was unable to play in the final.
+Macias' performances earned him a spot in the Best XI of the 2019 Clausura.
 He finished the 2019 Apertura with eight goals under his name.

+2020–21: Return to Guadalajara, top goalscorer, and injury

+On 1 January 2020, Macías returned to Guadalajara after León failed to agree on personal terms with the player.

+Before the start of the Clausura 2020, Guadalajara took part in a friendly tournament, the 2020 Copa por México.
+In the semifinal against Club América, Macías scored just 19 seconds into the match, the fastest goal in a Súper Clásico.
+He finished as the tournament's top scorer with four goals, but injury kept him out of the final against Cruz Azul, in which Guadalajara finished as runners-up.

-Getafe (loan)
+2021–22: Loan to Getafe

-On 5 July 2021, Macías joined La Liga club Getafe on a season-long loan, with an option of purchase.
-He featured in eight matches overall for the side before having his loan terminated on 31 January 2022.
+On 5 July 2021, Macías joined La Liga club Getafe on a season-long loan.
+He featured in eight matches overall before having his loan terminated early on 31 January 2022.

-Return to Guadalajara
+2022–24: Return to Guadalajara, injury, and departure

-On 30 June 2022, Macías suffered a major knee injury.
-He was sidelined for the rest of the year.
-On 16 February 2023, Macías suffered a new knee injury.
-He underwent surgery the next day and is expected to be out of action between eight and nine months.
+On 30 June 2022, Macías suffered a major knee injury in training.
+On 3 December 2023, he made his first competitive appearance in 18 months.
+On 20 June 2024, Guadalajara released Macías.

+Santos Laguna

+On 23 June 2024, Macías joined Santos Laguna.
+After experiencing multiple injury setbacks, Macías was officially ruled out for an indefinite period on September 27.
+On 11 February 2025, Santos Laguna released Macías.

+UNAM

+On 21 August 2025, Macías signed with Universidad Nacional, marking his return to professional football after a six‑month hiatus.
+On 9 November, he suffered a major injury during the final matchday of the regular season.